peter890176/sf2/README.md

 # SF Shop - A Modern E-commerce Platform Front-End

 Welcome to SF Shop, a feature-rich e-commerce front-end application built with React.
-This project serves as a practical demonstration of modern web development techniques, with a strong emphasis on performance optimization and clean code architecture.
+This project serves as a practical demonstration of modern web development techniques, with a strong emphasis on performance optimization, clean code architecture, and production-ready deployment.

 **[➡️ Live Demo](https://sfshop.netlify.app/)**